isr4r/oscp-tips/README.md

 ## oscp-tips ##
 ### Tips and Tricks for OSCP and Beyond! ###

 1 - Run a quick port scanner like threader3000 or rustscan first.
-You can save good amount of time by this way, for example threader3000 scans all ports and suggests nmap only for open ports only.
+You can save good amount of time by this way, for example threader3000 scans all ports and suggests nmap only for open ports.

 2 - Run nmap -sS for all ports, compare open ports with previous scan.